 In accordance with FAA rules, it's own safety rules (above and beyond FAA) and Membership rules.

 Economic benefit to the greater Lakeway community; hospitality, golf, restaurants, property tax, other tax, etc.

 A critical location for 1st responders, air ambulances, firefighting aircraft, Angel Flights & other emergency flights when needed.

 Joy and happiness to hundreds of children of all ages to come to watch the planes and sometimes get a ride.

 The Airpark does not allow:

-Flights between sunset and sunrise, touch and go's, low passes, primary flight training on the runway or large aircraft to land.
+Flights at night, touch and go's, low passes, primary flight training on the runway or large aircraft to land.